- What are complementary and alternative methods?

 Some researchers publish results of low-quality studies in journals with names that may sound very much like respected, well-known journals.
 When these journals get research studies, they might not have qualified reviewers or the rigorous evaluation process that should be used to decide if the study is credible and worth publishing.
 They might take the researcher’s data at face value, rather than carefully checking all of the methods and numbers.
 They might not require careful scientific methods for studies they publish.
-Mistakes can be missed because of a lax review process, and end up being published as truth.
+Mistakes can be missed because of a lax or rushed review process, and end up being published as truth.
 In fact, it’s been learned that a number of journals have accepted and published papers submitted by “researchers” who bought their scientific papers from commercial companies or writers.
 Not only does this suggest lack of careful review, it raises the possibility of bias in favor of commercial products.

 Some journals that do try to publish good information may still end up accidentally distorting rather than clarifying the scientific picture.
 For example, studies that show a treatment gets good results are much more interesting than studies that show no difference between the treatment and control groups.
 Researchers often don’t bother to take the time to finalize manuscripts and submit them to journals when their studies showed no effect, and even if they do, journals are less eager to publish these results.
 This means that most of the studies that have useful information showing that a treatment doesn’t work are never published, and the few that do show some difference are.
-It also means that the methods that don’t actually work usually will have a few small studies in the literature suggesting that they do.
+It also means that even the methods that don’t actually work usually will have a few small studies in the literature suggesting that they do.
 Even when well-designed studies are later published showing no effect, the older low-quality studies are still around.
 Sometimes people don’t know what to believe.

 With hundreds of new journals cropping up in the past few years, and the number growing every day, it can be a challenge to know which ones are reporting reliable results.

-For more information on the research and testing of cancer treatments, see our document Learning About New Cancer Treatments.
+For more information on the research and testing of cancer treatments, see Learning About New Cancer Treatments.